albertnis/albert.nz/content/blog/north-west-circuit/index.md

 Apart from the Great Walk huts, all huts are standard.
 You can use $5 hut tickets or a hut pass.
 There is alternatively a North West Circuit Pass which I am told is cheaper than individual tickets.
 There's little information online about this pass but you should enquire at the DOC visitor centre.

 The standard huts are quite generously sized.
 Most have 10-12 bunk beds with the exceptions being Mason Bay Hut (20 bunks) and Freshwater Hut (16 bunks).
-They all have at least two sleeping areas, with the exception of Long Harry Hut and Big Hellfire Hut which are single rooms with a "marae-syle" sleeping area.
+They all have at least two sleeping areas, with the exception of Long Harry Hut and Big Hellfire Hut which are single rooms with a "marae-style" sleeping area.

 The northern huts (Bungaree, Christmas Village, Yankee River and Long Harry) have cell reception in or near to the hut.